anon-blue/anon.blue/README.txt

 This is the empty feeling that night brinhgs aaasdk1423                      hhh hhhhhhhhhh   hh   hhhh             hhhhhhh              hh       hhhh
-                                              This moonhe full feeling that morn ing brings
+                                              This moonhe full feeling that morn ing brings                                                               But as everybody's knows, full moon' can't pay the heating bill           hhhhhh
-                                                                   hhhhhh

                                 This is the night that brings the dark drea

      hhhhhhhhhhhhhhhhhh It was a dark and stormy night
                                                          several penises, erect
 penises were lined in a row, waiting to be sucked.
 The wind rattled the door, a storm blew a table through the old men, he pushed the table.
-                   The table, much to thr old men's surprise,    This is the ful l feeling that morning brings.
+Time to suck the di cks.
+Get           The table, much to thr old men's surprise,    This is the ful l feeling that morning brings.
                                    houo  girl  horse mouth d hh h hh hh hh hhhh hhhhhhhh